 If a driver is confused or fatigued, causing a head-on crash, drunk driving could be a contributing factor.
 Drunk driving contributes to many serious accidents in Louisiana, including head-on collisions.
 More than 40% of all crashes in the state in 2017 were the result of impaired driving.

-If you or your loved ones have been involved in a head-on crash in New Orleans, Orleans Parish, New Orleans East, or any of the nearby areas, you deserve to be compensated for your injuries, losses, and pain and suffering.
+If you or your loved ones have been involved in a head-on crash, you deserve to be compensated for your injuries, losses, and pain and suffering.

-You could be compensated for a variety of things after the crash, depending on the severity of your injuries and how much your life has changed, including:
+Our New Orleans head-on collision lawyers could help you obtain compensation for a variety of things after the crash, depending on the severity of your injuries and how much your life has changed, including:

 - Medical expenses: doctor visits, hospital stays, long-term care facility stays, prescription medication, physical therapy equipment, and other items, both those you have already used and those you may need in the future